Paul-Ndirangu/AsiliBora/README.md

 ## Data Collection

 To train the LLM model effectively, we need a diverse and representative dataset of local language texts.
 If you have a suitable dataset, place it in the `data` directory with appropriate labels.
-If you'd like to contribute your dataset to this project, please reach out to us via email (provide-email-here) or create an issue in the repository.
+If you'd like to contribute your dataset to this project, please reach out to us via email (paulmwaura254@gmail.com) or create an issue in the repository.

 ## Training the LLM Model